-OWASP Top 10: Security Misconfiguration Security Vulnerability Practical Overview
+OWASP Top 10 in 2021: Security Misconfiguration Practical Overview

 An April 2018 report from IBM noted some interesting changes in security trends over 2017.
 One of the key points was the skyrocketing rate of poorly-configured cloud infrastructure.
 The report estimated that breaches related to bad configuration jumped by 424%, accounting for nearly 70% of compromised records over the year.
 While data security is growing more sophisticated and best practices for preventing breaches grows more refined, simple human error is becoming a bigger and bigger problem.
 These human errors lead to security misconfiguration, ranked #6 in OWASP's 2017 list of application security risks.

-Want to have an in-depth understanding of all modern aspects of Security Misconfiguration Security Vulnerability Practical Overview.
-Read carefully this article and bookmark it to get back later, we regularly update this page.
+Read this article and bookmark it to get back later, we regularly update this page.

 IBM reports that breaches related to bad configuration jumped by 424% in 2018, accounting for nearly 70% of compromised records over the year.